MCB Camp Lejeune clean up of Hurricane Isaias

-U.S. Marine Corps Lance Cpl.
-Anderson Rojas, an engineer equipment operator with 8th Engineer Support Battalion, 2nd Marine Logistics Group, clears debris at Berkley Manor on Marine Corps Base Camp Lejeune, North Carolina, Aug.
+Contractors clean up debris after Hurricane Isaias on Marine Corps Base Camp Lejeune, North Carolina, Aug.
 4, 2020.
-U.S. Marines carried out recovery efforts after Hurricane Isaias in order to resume normal operations while following COVID-19 mitigation guidelines.
+U.S. Marines and contractors carried out recovery efforts in order to resume normal operations while following COVID-19 mitigation guidelines.
 (U.S. Marine Corps Photo by Lance Cpl.
-Isaiah Gomez)
+Christian Ayers)

 |Date Taken: